 Carlos Mariscal earned his Computer Engineer bachelor’s degree from the National Autonomous University of Mexico.
 From 2014 through 2018 he leaded the student team UNAM Space, aimed to designing and building autonomous rover prototypes, which contested in three NASA competitions; recognized with the Hans von Muldau Team award by the IAF and Student-Researcher by the Mexican Space Agency for the International Student Education Board during the IAC in 2016.
 He attended the Southern Hemisphere Space Studies Program 2017 from the International Space University in Adelaide, Australia.
 As well he served as NPoC in Mexico from 2017 thru 2020 and collaborates to the Space Exploration Project Group.
 He has also experience in analogue missions, which consists of his contribution as Principal Investigator and Technical Support team member in PMAS 2017 and his role in crew 201 of MDRS as Executive Officer.
 Carlos is Founder and CEO of Dereum Labs, a startup that aims on facilitating space access to earth industries by providing infrastructure and data services to take their businesses to space.
 The company targets its first lunar mission in 2022.

-Workshop: Gender equality and diversity in space in support of SDG 5 and SDG 10
+Fostering gender equality, diversity and inclusion in the space sector in support of UN SDGs 5 and 10

-- Current condition and future demands on each region in gender equality and diversity in space.
+- Current status and future demands in different regions with respect to gender equality and diversity.

-- Diversity and gender equality promotion and support mechanisms in STEM-related policy-making of the space industry and academia
+- Diversity, inclusion and gender equality promotion and support mechanisms in STEM-related policy-making.

 Questions for discussion